hmngwy/jenny/README.md

 The Docker image contains Multimarkdown 6 so you can have `MARKDOWN_COMMAND="multimarkdown "` in your `.blogrc`.

-## As a Github Action
+#### 3. Or, as a Github Action to automatically build your blog

-You can use `jenny` as a Github Action to automatically build your blog, simply refer to this repository's address in your Workflow file.
-Below is an example of a Workflow that builds a repository using jenny.
+This repository is also the Github Action source, simply reference it in your Worflow steps, below is an example.

 ```
 on: [push]